RamziCarter/DataStructuires1/ClassNotes.md

    * Looping
    * Inptut (Keyboard)

 * Program Design is Important
+  * What must the program do?
+  * What information do we need to know in order to print a bill?

 ![Sample Problem](https://raw.githubusercontent.com/RamziCarter/DataStructures1/main/Screenshot%202023-01-23%20163501.png)